awsdocs/amazon-route53-docs/doc_source/auth-and-access-control.md

   + **Applications running on Amazon EC2** – You can use an IAM role to manage temporary credentials for applications that are running on an EC2 instance and making AWS API requests\.
 This is preferable to storing access keys within the EC2 instance\.
 To assign an AWS role to an EC2 instance and make it available to all of its applications, you create an instance profile that is attached to the instance\.
 An instance profile contains the role and enables programs that are running on the EC2 instance to get temporary credentials\.
-For more information, see [Using Roles for Applications on Amazon EC2](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.
+For more information, see [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

 ## Access Control<a name="access-control"></a>

 To create, update, delete, or list Amazon Route 53 resources, you need permissions to perform the operation, and you need permission to access the corresponding resources\.
 In addition, to perform the operation programmatically, you need valid access keys\.

-The following sections describe how to manage permissions for Amazon Route 53\.
+The following sections describe how to manage permissions for Route 53\.
 We recommend that you read the overview first\.

 + [Overview of Managing Access Permissions to Your Amazon Route 53 Resources](access-control-overview.md)